Information for Faculty

 The Write Place holds several core principles which guide our practices.

-- We respect the intellectual and experiential knowledge that students bring and commit to working to help them to more fully realize their potential and to support their academic success.
+- We respect the intellectual and experiential knowledge that students bring to the writing consultation support their writing progress and academic success.

 - We believe that multiple literacies exist and must must be recognized in our tutoring and in the variety of programs which we sponsor (writers' groups, conversation circles for English Language Learners, and workshops).